1. On May 24th, 1884, Peterborough became the first city in Canada with electric street lighting.

 20. Robertson Davies was the Editor of the Peterborough Examiner from 1942 until 1965.
 He wrote several of his famous novels while living here and used many of his experiences in the city for the creation of characters and plot lines.

 21. Senator Iva Fallis (1883-1956) was the second woman ever appointed to the Senate.
 She championed women's issues, human rights, and equality for men and women.

-22. Jim Balsillie, born and raised in Peterborough, was co-founder and former co-CEO of the Canadian company Research in Motion ("BlackBerry") which reshaped the global telecommunications market as we know it.
+22. Jim Balsillie, raised in Peterborough, was co-founder and former co-CEO of the Canadian company Research in Motion ("BlackBerry") which reshaped the global telecommunications market as we know it.

 23. In 1615, Samuel de Champlain traveled through the area, coming down from Lake Chemong and portaging down a trail—approximated by present day Chemong Road—to the Otonabee River.

 24. In 1818, Adam Scott settled on the west shore of the Otonabee River and soon began construction of a sawmill and gristmill, establishing the area as Scott's Plains.
 The mill was located at the foot of present-day King Street and was powered by water from Jackson Creek.

 25. The Peterborough Canoe Company was founded here in 1893, with the factory being built on the site of the original Adam Scott mill.

 26. By 1930, 25% of all employees in the boat building industry in Canada worked in the Peterborough area.